 The chart shows the historical mapping of where every dollar has gone from our business over the years.
 While no businesses are built alike the general principle will still apply that if you cut the price in half taxes would be a little lower but that would eat up all the profit to run the business at the same level.
 As much as the passionate photographer may want to work for free or functionally lose money we believe that really is not the reality of a professional photographer.
 The other way to cut costs is to use less expensive equipment or rarely update it with the best stuff out there.
 One take away is to consider when asking for a lower price to consider the implications of what that means.

 What Taxes do to a Photography Business

 Lets assume you hire a photographer who made $100,000 from weddings last year.
+There are only 11 in Colorado but hey you found the needle in the haystack.
 You would think they certainly are doing quite well – heck you might make $40-90,000 and you certainly work more than 30 days a year!
 Well assuming they are full time and a single photographer shooting only in Colorado they will lose $21,066.75 to federal taxes, $15,600 to Social Security, and $4530 to state taxes.
 After the 41% loss of income to taxes ($41,196.75) they will have $58,803.25 left for living off of plus the business overhead.
 Likely what happens is there are tax deductions that can be found in the $20k range which will keep around $8,500 in the pocket but that to run a business you are spending $20k to execute those weddings for the business overhead (equipment, marketing, insurance, travel, etc).
 Realistically, this means you likely are going to come out with $47,303 from that $100,000 you made.
 Should you then be shocked to find photographers charging over $4000?